Last Updated on September 28, 2021 by Grow with Bovees

 Palm trees are a great addition to your yard, but can be costly depending on the species you choose.
 The cost of these tropical highlights depends on several factors including the type of palm you’re buying, its size, and the nursery you’re purchasing from.

-While the cost of a palm tree can be anywhere between $15 to $45 for a three-gallon tree, larger trees taller than 10 feet can cost anywhere between a few hundred dollars to thousands of dollars.
+While a palm tree can cost anywhere between $15 to $45 for a three-gallon tree, larger trees taller than 10 feet can cost anywhere between a few hundred dollars to thousands of dollars.

 When buying a palm tree, you also need to consider the cost of upkeep, which can run into hundreds of dollars for a single tree.